Lantern Pharma Reports Fourth Quarter and Fiscal Year 2021 Financial Results and Operational Highlights

 "2021 was a transformational year for Lantern Pharma as we strengthened our financial position, significantly expanded our A.I. platform, and achieved multiple key clinical milestones that further advanced our oncology portfolio," stated Panna Sharma, President and CEO of Lantern Pharma.
 "Our proprietary RADR® A.I. platform surpassed 18 billion data points and grew over 1,000% in 2021, significantly exceeding our growth expectations.
 This further development of RADR® is enabling an acceleration of the insights that are powering development decisions for our drug candidates and also support evaluation of drugs and drug candidates of other biopharma companies."

-"Across our entire portfolio of late-stage drug programs, we are progressing towards launching Phase 1 and Phase 2 clinical trials in 2022, including the Phase 2 trial for LP-300, The Harmonicä Clinical Trial, for advanced non-small cell lung cancer in never smokers.
+"Across our entire portfolio of late-stage drug programs, we are progressing towards launching Phase 1 and Phase 2 clinical trials in 2022, including the Phase 2 trial for LP-300, The Harmonic™ Clinical Trial, for advanced non-small cell lung cancer in never smokers.
 Our dedicated team is focused on completing the requirements and details to launch these trials including IND-enabling studies and submissions, clinical site selection, and patient enrollment," stated Sharma.

 Operational Highlights: